 The biggest letdown on the Athlon Helos BTR is the zero stop – or lack of it.
 The inclusion of a zero lock would definitely have made this riflescope all the much better.
 But then again, this is a scope that’s going for less than $600.00, and for its price, it delivers far much more than I would have expected.

+As we mentioned earlier, the Argon Helos is a bit pricier than its predecessor the Athon Argos.
+While this is a downside to some, this scope is still rather affordable, considering all the top of the line features it has to offer.
 This definitely can go toe-to-toe with some of the big names that command prices twice as much as this one humbly asks for.
-If you are looking into Athlon scopes, this one should be one of the ones you are looking into.
-Unless of course you are looking for something that packs more of a punch.
-You have a bit more money to spend, then perhaps the Athlon Cronus BTR will hit your sweet spot.
+If you are looking into Athlon scopes, this one should be one of the ones you are looking into. is having full control is something you crave.
+Unless of course you are looking for something that packs more of a punch, and you have a bit more money to spend then perhaps the Athlon Cronus BTR will hit your sweet spot.

 The Athlon Cronus BTR